tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ## 1. Why Nerds Are Unpopular

+Their minds are not on the game.

 ## 2. Hackers and Painters

+Hackers are makers, like painters or architects or writers.

 ## 3. What You Can't Say

+How to think heretical thoughts and what to do with them.

 ## 4. Good Bad Attitude

+Like Americans, hackers win by breaking rules.

 ## 5. The Other Road Ahead

+Web-based software offers the biggest opportunity since the arrival of the microcomputer.

 ## 6. How to Make Wealth

+The best way to get rich is to create wealth.
+And startups are the best way to do that.

 - **startup**: a small company solving a hard technical problem
 - starting / joining one is the best way to get rich because successful startups make money by creating wealth